Le texte figurant ci-dessous constitue la codification la plus récente en date du 9 oct. 2024.

 8(3) Unless authorized by the authority, a licensee must not allow a server to carry liquor within the licensed premises unless an order has been received for the liquor being carried by the server.

-9(1) A dining room licensee and a dining room/lounge licensee may allow a patron to bring his or her own commercially-made wine in an unopened bottle to the licensed premises for consumption with a meal served in the premises.
+9(1) A licensee may allow a patron to bring their own commercially-made wine in an unopened bottle to the licensed premises for consumption in the premises.

 9(2) A licensee who allows a patron to bring wine to the licensed premises under this section must ensure that the wine is commercially-made and is in an unopened bottle before serving it to the patron.